-This course is designed for students who need a review of basic arithmetic that incorporates an introduction to algebra.
-Students develop skills in using signed numbers and order of operations.
-Students will also practice using input/output tables and graphing in solving equations.
+For students who need a review of basic arithmetic and includes pre-algebra.
+Students work with applications involving fractions, decimals, and formulas.
+Students will also use input/output tables, solve, and graph equations.
 Prerequisite: MTH 20, or ASSET score 36-37, or instructor approval.